Cherukuri-kishore/Shanmukha_Sai_Chaitanya_Kishore_Cherukuri/README.md

 I am a dedicated QA professional with experience at Tata Consultancy Services (TCS), where I focused on testing banking applications.
 My work involved both manual and automation testing, and I have a proven track record of identifying and documenting defects, contributing to a significant decrease in post-deployment issues.
 I'm passionate about ensuring high-quality software and continuously expanding my technical skillset.

+## Education

+**Master of Science in Data Analytics**
+Clark University, Worcester, MA - 2024 to 2025

+**B-Tech**
+Sir C R Reddy College of Engineering, Eluru - 2016 to 2020

 ## Skills

 * **Data Analytics & Visualization:** Tableau, Power BI